SegunOwoeye/Margin_Trading_Algorithm/tasklist.md

 - [ ] Change the time where another order can be placed for the same strategy and interval to be 4 times the time interval
 - [ ] Introduce a method for monitoring whether python file are online or not
 - [ ] Research and Add additional strategies
-- [ ] When an error occurs, wait 30 seconds before running the program again
+- [ ] When an error occurs, wait 30 seconds before running the program again -> With this change, make a central setting database where general settings as to how this shoudl run for all programs are held (e.g. error wait times)
+- [ ] To gauge the direction of the market use a linear/ 2nd order polynomial regression to see what trend the market is going in, do this for for n points until the R swuared value isn't trustworthy (Estimate is 90% however may need to be backtested)
 ### Additional Projects
 - [] Make is so multiple people can register onto the system
 ```